 Non-formal or informal learning - tends to refer to out of school activity that takes place in the community but can also take place in a school environment.
 Although it is informal, it does not mean that it is less valuable.
-It can be facilitated by youth workers and volunteers.
+It can be facilitated by youth workers including volunteer youth workers.